vfarcic/devops26/manuscript/02-intro.md

 To understand Jenkins X, we need to understand Kubernetes.
 However, I will assume that you already know what Kubernetes is and how to use it.
 If you do not, Jenkins X might be overwhelming and I suggest you learn at least basic Kubernetes features and get a bit of hands-on practice.
 You might want to fetch **The DevOps 2.3 Toolkit: Kubernetes** book before proceeding with this one.

 I'll skip telling you that Kubernetes is a container orchesstrator, how it manages our deployments, and how it took over the world by the storm.
 You hopefully already know all that.
 Instead, I'll define Kubernetes as a platform to rule them all.
 Today, most software vendors are building their next generation of software to be Kubernetes-native or, at least, to work better inside it.
 A whole ecosystem is emerging and treating Kubernetes as a blank canvas.
 Kubernetes offers limitless possibilities.
 However, with that comes increased complexity.
 It is harder than ever to choose which tools to use.
 How are we going to develop our applications?
 How are we going to manage different environments?
 How are we going to package our applications?
 Which process are we going to apply for application lifecycle?
 And so on and so forth.
 Assembling a Kuberntes cluster with all the tools and processes takes time, and learning how to use what we assembled feels like a never-ending story.
-Jenkins X aim to remove those, and quite other obstacles.
+Jenkins X aims to remove those, and quite other obstacles.

 Jenkins X is opinionated.
 It defines many aspects of software development lifecycle.
 It makes decisions for us.
 It tells us what to do and how.
 At the same time, it is flexible and allows power users to tweak it to fit their own needs.